Brew Like a Scientist: The Best Siphon Coffee Makers

 Go deeper: Other features to look for

 You already know a lot about this magnificent gravity coffee maker.
-But here are some other things to consider.
+But here are a few interesting points.

 Wondering what features to look for in a Siphon?
-When searching for the best siphon coffee maker, here are a few things to consider when making your decision:
+When looking for the best best siphon coffee maker, here are a couple of interesting points when settling on your choice:

 Electric Siphon Coffee Maker vs Stove-top